wittyCode/ts-orm-benchmark/README.md

 ## On the shoulders of giants

 The idea for this project stemmed from the fact that I could not find a relevant existing benchmark.
-I found a theoretically very good benchmark for this at this Repo by (TODO link).
+I found a theoretically very good benchmark for this at this [repository](https://github.com/emanuelcasco/typescript-orm-benchmark) by (Emanuel Casco).
 The problem here is, that the last update was 4 years ago - in the meantime new frameworks showed up and others got significant updates.
 So building on inspiration from the methodology and comparisons there, I decided to start fresh.

 ## Methodology and Data used